article background

 Portable electric heaters are a popular option to heat individual rooms in your home, but they’re not safe to use in rooms with high humidity (like bathrooms) because:

-1. electric heaters used near water pose an electrocution hazard for all family members
+1. electric heaters used near water are an electrocution hazard for everyone who uses the bathroom.

 2. moisture in the air could cause internal elements in the appliance to rust over time, leading to a shorter lifespan.

-Therefore, it’s generally recommended that an installed heater is the way to go if you want to heat your bathroom, although your final decision will depend on your bathroom’s design and your budget.
-Some of the most popular options are 3-in-1 overhead heating systems, underfloor heating, or even a heated towel rail.
+That’s why installed heaters are generally recommended if you want to heat your bathroom, although your final decision will depend on your bathroom’s design and your budget.
+As mentioned above, some of the most popular options are 3-in-1 overhead heating systems, underfloor heating, or even a heated towel rail.
 Whilst these options do have a more expensive upfront cost, they’re more energy-efficient thanks to their zoning functions.

 Read more: Electric heaters buying guide